randa-mu/blocklock-solidity/README.md

 This timelock library is powered by the dcipher threshold network using **BLS pairing-based signature scheme** and **identity-based encryption** to achieve data encryption toward a future block height without relying on a trusted third party.
 It is especially useful in decentralized settings where no such trusted third party enforces timing.

-The library is designed with modularity and simplicity in mind, allowing developers to easily integrate it into their existing smart contract projects to achieve timelock on-chain.
-Its extensible architecture makes it suitable for a wide range of applications that require robust on-chain randomness.
+The library is designed with modularity and simplicity in mind, allowing developers to easily integrate it into their existing smart contract projects to achieve timelock on-chain for a wide range of applications.

 ### Features